Posttraumatic sleep disturbance

 3 mg po daily

-In addition, vitamin and mineral supplementation in the setting of any toxic and metabolic optic neuropathy may be beneficial (64).
-For example, in the case of the Cuban optic neuropathy, despite only mild deficiencies in folate and B12, supplementation of these vitamins helped reverse the effects of the neuropathy.
+Vitamin and mineral supplementation may be beneficial (63).
+For example, in the case of the Cuban optic neuropathy, despite mild deficiencies in folate and B12, supplementation of these vitamins helped reverse the effects of the neuropathy.

 Michelle Y Wang MD

 Dr. Wang of the Southern California Permanente Medical Group and Department of Ophthalmology has no relevant financial relationships to disclose.See Profile